-CCSP Domain #2: Cloud data security [updated 2021]
+CCSP Domain #2: Cloud data security [updated 2022]

 Domain 2: Cloud data security

-Describe cloud data concepts
+2.1 Describe cloud data concepts

-Candidates will need to understand the following:
+Candidates need to understand the following:

-Design and implement cloud data storage architectures
+2.2 Design and implement cloud data storage architectures

-- Infrastructure as a Service (IaaS): ephemeral, raw, long-term, volume and object
+- Infrastructure as a service (IaaS): ephemeral, raw, long-term, volume and object

-- Platform as a Service (PaaS): disk, databases, binary large object (blob)
+- Platform as a service (PaaS): disk, databases, binary large object (blob)

-- Software as a Service (SaaS): information storage and management, content and file storage and content delivery network (CDN)
+- Software as a service (SaaS): information storage and management, content and file storage and content delivery network (CDN)

 Threats to storage types

-Design and apply data security technologies and strategies
+2.3 Design and apply data security technologies and strategies

 - Data obfuscation

-Implement data discovery
+2.4 Implement data discovery

-- Sensitive vs. regulated data
+- Structured data

-- Appropriate/approved uses of data
+- Unstructured data

-Designing and implementing information rights management (IRM)
+2.6 Design and implement information rights management (IRM)

-Candidates will need to understand the critical capabilities of IRM tools and solutions and features to look out for when incorporating IRM into a cloud security architecture.
+Candidates need to understand the critical capabilities of IRM tools and solutions and features to look out for when incorporating IRM into a cloud security architecture.

-Candidates will need to understand data protection strategies (retention, deletion and archiving) and compliance obligations (i.e., legal, regulatory and contractual).
+Candidates need to understand data protection strategies (retention, deletion and archiving) and compliance obligations (i.e., legal, regulatory and contractual).

 Data retention policies

-Candidates will need to understand data retention policies and features required to ensure the cloud consumers meet internal and compliance requirements (e.g., storage costs and access requirements, specified legal and regulatory retention periods and data retention practices).
+Candidates need to understand data retention policies and features required to ensure the cloud consumers meet internal and compliance requirements (e.g., storage costs and access requirements, specified legal and regulatory retention periods and data retention practices).

 Data deletion procedures and mechanisms